futureflsl/sample-biopsy/README.md

 1.  <a name="en-us_topic_0182554631_li953280133816"></a>Obtain the source code package.

-    Download all the code in the sample-facialrecognition repository at  [https://github.com/Ascend/sample-faceemotion](https://github.com/Ascend/sample-faceemotion)  to any directory on Ubuntu Server where  Mind Studio  is located as the  Mind Studio  installation user, for example,  _/home/ascend/sample-faceemotion.
+    Download all the code in the sample-facialrecognition repository at  [https://github.com/Ascend/sample-biopsy](https://github.com/Ascend/sample-biopsy)  to any directory on Ubuntu Server where  Mind Studio  is located as the  Mind Studio  installation user, for example,  _/home/ascend/sample-biopsy.

 2. Obtain the source network model required by the application.

-    Obtain the source network model and its weight file used in the application by referring to  [Table 1](#en-us_topic_0182554631_table97791025517), and save them to any directory on the Ubuntu server where  Mind Studio  is located (for example,  **$HOME/ascend/models/faceemotion**).
+    Obtain the source network model and its weight file used in the application by referring to  [Table 1](#en-us_topic_0182554631_table97791025517), and save them to any directory on the Ubuntu server where  Mind Studio  is located (for example,  **$HOME/ascend/models/depl**).

-    **Table  1**  Models used for face emotion
+    **Table  1**  Models used for biopsy

     <a name="en-us_topic_0182554631_table97791025517"></a>
     <table><thead align="left"><tr id="en-us_topic_0182554631_row48791253115"><th class="cellrowborder" valign="top" width="13.309999999999999%" id="mcps1.2.4.1.1"><p id="en-us_topic_0182554631_p187902511114"><a name="en-us_topic_0182554631_p187902511114"></a><a name="en-us_topic_0182554631_p187902511114"></a>Model Name</p>